 Cachia, Amanda.
-“Along Disabled Lines: Claiming Spatial Agency in Installation Art,” in Disability, Space, Architecture: A Reader, edited by Jos Boys.
+“Along Disabled Lines: Claiming Spatial Agency through Installation Art,” in Disability, Space, Architecture: A Reader, edited by Jos Boys.
 New York and London: Routledge, 2017.

 Disability, Space, Architecture: A Reader takes a groundbreaking approach to exploring the interconnections between disability, architecture and cities.
 The contributions come from architecture, geography, anthropology, health studies, English language and literature, art history, disability studies and disability arts and cover personal, theoretical and innovative ideas and work.